FAIMS/burial-mounds-web/README.md

 ### Installing Jekyll

-Please refer to [Jekyll official documentation](https://jekyllrb.com/docs/installation/) for instructions to install Jekyll on your system.
+Please refer to [Jekyll official documentation](https://jekyllrb.com/docs/installation/) for instructions on how to install Jekyll on your system.

 If you are using a Windows system, please refer to the page regarding installing [Jekyll on Windows](https://jekyllrb.com/docs/installation/windows/).